Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Logger"

-Re-exports all named exports from the "effect/Logger" module as "Logger".
+Re-exports all named exports from the "effect/Logger" module as `Logger`.

 **Signature**